Skip to main content

 A.R.S. § 14-5601(A)

-The public fiduciary can hire assistants, deputies, and support staff as needed, with salaries set by the board of supervisors.
+The public fiduciary can hire assistants, deputies, and support staff as needed.
+Salaries are set by the board of supervisors.
 These staff members serve at the pleasure of both the public fiduciary and the board.

 Who Pays for the Office

 The costs of running the public fiduciary's office are a charge against the county.
-This means taxpayers fund the baseline operations, though the public fiduciary may also recover certain fees from individual estates it manages.
+This means taxpayers fund the baseline operations.
+The public fiduciary may also recover certain fees from individual estates it manages.

 Costs incurred in conducting the office of public fiduciary shall be a charge against the county.